BaiyangZhang/BaiyangZhang.github.io/_posts/2024-05-20-Tsallis-Statistics-in-Logistic-Regression.md

 \end{align*}
 $$

-In the context of logistic regression, people often use the loss function, defined as the negative of the likelihood function, rather than the likelihood function itself.
+In the context of logistic regression, people often use the loss function, defined as the negative of the likelihood function.
 This is primarily due to convention and practical considerations in optimization processes, since most optimization algorithms and tools are designed to minimize functions rather than maximize them.
 This is a common convention in mathematical optimization and numerical methods.
 Since maximizing the likelihood is equivalent to minimizing the negative of the likelihood, formulating the problem as a minimization problem allows us the application of standard, widely available optimization software and algorithms without modification.
 In many statistical learning methods, the objective function is often interpreted as a "cost" or "loss" that needs to be minimized.
 When working with a loss function, the goal is to find parameter estimates that result in the smallest possible loss.
 Defining the loss function as the negative log-likelihood aligns with this interpretation because lower values of the loss function correspond to higher likelihoods of the data under the model.

 Furthermore, using a loss function that is to be minimized creates a consistent framework across various statistical learning methods, many of which inherently involve minimization (like least squares for linear regression, and more complex regularization methods in machine learning).
 This consistency is helpful not only from an educational and conceptual standpoint but also from a practical implementation standpoint.